kryali/CourseOverflow/README.md

-# Branch of html4nntp to simulate user voting and reputation
+#CourseOverflow is bringing newsreader clients into the new era of the web

+It's a branch of html4nntp with a custom API and extended featureset